npuwth/ArchPaperList/src/PaperList.md

 ### 4. Design and Analysis

+> Design and Analysis are two sides of the same coin.

 #### 4.1.
 Platform & Tools
 - [*] McPAT: An integrated power, area, and timing modeling framework for multicore and manycore architectures, 2009, MICRO
 - [*] CACTI-P: Architecture-level modeling for srambased structures with advanced leakage reduction techniques, 2011, ICCAD